rapidcore/rapidcore/docs/Datastore/Orm.md

 - Value names default to the name of the property, but can be overridden with `[Name(..)]`
 - This ORM does not make references to other entities
 - Decimals are stored as a complex type with **integral** and **fraction** as separate values
+- If a cyclical dependency is detected, an exception is thrown

 ## Usage example